 Parents/guardians are responsible for an additional 40+ hours of on-the-road practice.
-Students should complete the program within one year.
+It is recommended that you complete the program within one year.
 The RMV requires you to complete the program within two years.

 - All classes must be completed and no more than three of the fifteen 2-hour modules can be missed during the session.

 - Students must attend at least the first classroom session and have a learner’s permit and a parent/guardian must have attended a parent class before you are eligible for a driving lesson.

 - We recommend you download or purchase a copy of the RMV Driver Manual– online or at a RMV office ($5) or the Community Education office ($4).

 - 12 hours of behind-the-wheel instruction and at least 6 hours of observation is required.
-Initially, students are encouraged to find a partner and schedule 2-hour lessons, which will include one hour of observation and one hour of behind-the-wheel instruction for each of them.
+Initially, you are encouraged to find a partner and schedule 2-hour lessons, which will include one hour of observation and one hour of behind-the-wheel instruction for each of them.
 The remaining 6 hours of behind-the-wheel instruction can be arranged in 1- or 2-hour sessions.

-- Students will be picked up and dropped off at CCHS, by the Dining Commons.
+- You will be picked up and dropped off at CCHS by the Dining Commons.

-- Students must wear proper footwear for driving.
-Shoes with high heels or open heels such as flip-flops or clogs, are not permitted.
+- You must wear proper footwear for driving.
+Shoes with high heels or open heels such as flip-flops or clogs are not permitted.

-- Students should be prompt.
+- Please be prompt!
 The instructor will wait 10 minutes after the appointed time.
-After that time, the student(s) is considered a “no-show” and must be charged.
+After that time, the you are considered a “no-show” and will be charged.

 - The missed-lesson/late cancellation fee is $52 per hour weekdays, $62.50 weekends/holidays.